-To have access to the ZUS Electronic Services Platform (PUE), the insured person must authenticate his or her profile with a certified qualified signature or with a trusted profile or using the electronic banking.
-He or she may also confirm his or her identity within seven days at any ZUS facility or during an e-appointment on the basis of a photo ID.
-From 14 July 2023, i.e. from the entry into force of the Act on the mObywatel (mCitizen) application, the obligation to establish identity or Polish citizenship on the basis of an identity document, in particular on the basis of an identity card, is deemed to be fulfilled once identity or Polish citizenship is established on the basis of an mObywatel document.
+To have access to the ZUS Electronic Services Platform (PUE)/eZUS, the insured person must authenticate his or her profile with a certified qualified signature or with a trusted profile, or using electronic banking.
+He or she may also confirm his or her identity within seven days at any ZUS office or during an e-appointment on the basis of a photo ID.
+From 14 July 2023, i.e. from the entry into force of the Act on the mObywatel (mCitizen) application, the obligation to establish identity or Polish citizenship on the basis of an identity document, in particular on the basis of an identity card, is deemed to be fulfilled once the identity of the Polish citizenship is established on the basis of an mObywatel document.